Skip to content

 Galahad rolled his eyes.
 “Gwen is going to give up on you and go out with Lance again if you don’t tell her you’re serious about her.
 You know he’s never gotten over their breakup.”

 Arthur hoped the stab of jealousy was not visible in his expression.
+He massaged his chest.
 “You think she still likes him?”

 “Who wouldn’t?
 Tall, dark, handsome, swarthy skin, that Latin accent.”

-Arthur gritted his teeth.
+Arthur’s eye twitched.
 His Director of Logistics was a friend as well as a colleague, but it would be difficult to endure seeing him with Guinevere again.
-Fear and uncertainty, emotions he had rarely felt before falling for Gwen, taunted Arthur.

-He tamped them down along with the twinge of guilt at his last conversation with her.
+He tamped down fear along with a twinge of guilt at his last conversation with her.
 “You should tell Guinevere she can’t date Lance because it’s against company policy.”
+That would buy him some time.

 Arthur ground his teeth together.
 “Don’t you have work to do?”